 Fashion produced in weeks rather than seasonally for affordable prices has become a big part of this global industry.
 So what exactly is fast fashion, and why does it have consequences for people and the environment?

 We use the term “Fast fashion” to describe clothing that moves swiftly from the design board to the retail stores.
-In contrast to traditional fashion houses that introduce new seasonal designs, fast fashion companies release new products as often as several times a week.
+In contrast to how the traditional fashion industry ran, introducing new seasonal designs, many fast fashion brands produce new products as often as several times a week.

-The industrial revolution made it possible for fashion to grow into the economic driving force it is today.
+The industrial revolution made it possible for the clothing industry to grow into the economic driving force it is today.
 The global market value of fast fashion in 2019 was 36 billion US dollars.
-Industry experts estimate that it will grow to 43 billion US dollars by 20297.
+Industry experts estimate that it will grow to 43 billion US dollars by 20298.

 Innovation in supply chain management makes fast fashion possible.
 The concept of category management links the manufacturer with consumer trends in a collaboration that helps to speed up and refine supply chains.
-Appealing to the latest trends, a fast-fashion brand’s affordability may be the chief reason for its popularity among consumers.
+Appealing to the latest fashion week trends, streetwear, and consumer preferences, a fast-fashion brand’s affordability may be the chief reason for its popularity among consumers.